orbitalquark/textadept/doc/manual/7_Modules.md

 ## Getting Modules

+The officially supported language modules are hosted on [Bitbucket](https://bitbucket.org/mitchell) and come with Textadept by default.
+To upgrade to the most recent version of a module, you can either use [Mercurial](http://mercurial.selenic.com) or download a zipped version from the module's repository homepage.
+If you have access to Textadept's `_HOME`, you can overwrite the existing module.
+Otherwise, place it in your `_USERHOME` and replace all instances of `_HOME` with `_USERHOME` in the module's `init.lua`.

 For now, user-created modules are obtained from the [wiki](http://caladbolg.net/textadeptwiki).

 ## Installing Modules

-It is recommended to put all modules in your `~/.textadept/modules/` directory so they will not be overwritten when you update Textadept.
-Modules in that directory override any modules in Textadept's `modules/` directory.
+It is recommended to put all custom or user-created modules in your `~/.textadept/modules/` directory so they will not be overwritten when you update Textadept.
+Also, modules in that directory override any modules in Textadept's  `modules/` directory.
 This means that if you have your own `lua` module, it will be loaded instead of the one that comes with Textadept.

 ## Developing Modules